blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 ## Step 4 - Create dingo.yaml Configuration File

-Dingo ships with embedded Cardano network configurations (genesis files, config.json) for preview, preprod, and mainnet.
-You do not need to download them separately.
+Dingo ships with embedded Cardano network configurations (genesis files and config.json) for Musashi, so you do not need to download them separately.

 The `$DINGO_HOME` variable will automatically expand to your home directory path: